nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## Do Something GR8

-Are you thinking about mass production?
-We offer custom flashing and NRE software services to get you moving quickly towards a fully developed product.
-We also have lots of experience producing PCBs so, reach out to us for material and manufacturer recommendations at pro@nextthing.co.
+Are you thinking of going into mass production, but not sure what path to take?
+We offer services at several production stages to get you moving quickly towards a fully developed product.

+* Custom flashing
+* NRE software
+* Custom engineering support
+* PCB material and manufacturer recommendations

+If you would like to learn more about how we can help you make a GR8 product, reach out to us at pro@nextthing.co.